-"Your school is specifically designed for training individuals who has the power to perform 'spells'.
+"Your school is specifically designed for training individuals who have the power to perform 'spells'.
 But that's not all.
 You don't just train children and send them back.
-No, your school acts as a gateway a child possessing this power can enter a hidden society entirely made up of people possessing this power.
+No, your school acts as a gateway, so that a child possessing this power can enter a hidden society entirely made up of people possessing this power.
 Your job is to convince those not born in the society to join it—by offering a place in your school."

 Dumbledore's smile grew wider.
 "Anything else?"

 "You are a prominent man in your world," said Sherlock, "Ever since the late 19th century, if I'm not mistaken, but you've eschewed a more public role.
 As for this visit," he briefly eyed John.
 "Harry's reintegration to your world is a task so vital that one as prominent as you came here in person, and you will not leave until you've convinced us to leave Harry's future in your hands."